lightpack/docs/migrations.md

 - Adds a unique index to one or more columns.
 - `unique(string|array $columns, ?string $indexName = null)`
 - Supports custom unique index name.

+<p class="tip"><b>Note:</b> You should remove duplicate values from the columns before adding unique index otherwise it may result in "mysql error 1062".</p>

 ```php
 $table->unique('email');